BRISBANE May 24-25 2018

 This is a workshop for people who wish to improve their skills at facilitating group discussion, decision making, problem solving and other activities.
 It is for people who work with adults, teenagers or children in group settings.

-We assume that all people have experience of group activities.
-The workshop is designed to help you become more aware of what you already know, and add to the methods and processes you can use in group settings.
+We assume that all people have experience of group activities, perhaps more than they know.
+The workshop is designed to help you become more aware of what you already know.
+It will enhance and add to the methods and processes you use in group settings.

 People who can benefit from the workshop include managers, group leaders in all settings, teachers and trainers, beginning facilitators, and the like.

 Two days: Registration from 8:30, workshop from 9 a.m. to 5 p.m.
 Thursday 24 May;